Vantiq/vantiq-python-sdk/docs/api.md

 A Vantiq response contains information returned from a Vantiq operation.
 This information is represented by the following properties:

-* is_success (bool) Did the operation succeed
+* _is_success_ : bool -- Did the operation succeed
-* content_type (str) The content type of the message returned.
+* _content_type_ : str -- The content type of the message returned.
 Usually 'application/json'.
-* count (int) Where applicable, the number of items returned for a successful operation.
+* _count_ : int -- Where applicable, the number of items returned for a successful operation.
 This is generally available after a count() or delete() operation.
-* errors (list) A list of VantiqError entries outlining a failed operation
+* _errors_ : list -- A list of VantiqError entries outlining a failed operation
-* body (list or dict or StreamReader) The results of the operation.
+* _body_ : list | dict | StreamReader -- The results of the operation.

 ## Vantiq